Updated November 2023

 Gourmet and Specialty Stores

-Another shop that we learned about from a friend is in São João and a short share car ride for us, Supermercado Tradicional.
+We learned about this shop from a friend who is in São João and a short car ride for us, Supermercado Tradicional.
 They have many hard-to-find American and British items and also an excellent cheese counter.
 They bring in bread from all over Portugal and you’ll always find something you didn’t know you missed.

 Most of the grocery stores offer delivery services so even if one is a bit further away or you just don’t feel like going shopping yourself that is an option.